Trstěnice (Svitavy District)

 Trstěnice is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
-It has about 600 inhabitants.
+It has about 500 inhabitants.

 Etymology

 The Czech words třtí or trstí used to be terms for common reed.
 The adjective trstěná, from which the name of the village is derived, denoted a river flowing through the common reed.

 Geography

 Trstěnice is located about 9 km northwest of Svitavy and 48 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 579 m above sea level.
-The village is situated in a valley of the Loučná River.
+The village is situated in the valley of the Loučná River.

 History

 The first written mention of Trstěnice is from 993.
 The village gave its name to the Trstěnice Route, which was an important medieval trade route that connected Bohemia and Moravia.

 Transport

 There are no railways or major roads passing through the municipality.